Kallangur

 Population growth drivers in Kallangur are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Kallangur is around 23,527.
-This reflects an increase since the 2021 Census, which reported a population of 21,761 people.
-The increase of 1,766 people (8.1%) is inferred from AreaSearch's resident population estimate of 23,375 following examination of ABS's latest ERP data release in June 2024 and an additional 210 validated new addresses since the Census date.
-This equates to a density ratio of 2,083 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Kallangur's population growth of 8.1% since census is within 1.8 percentage points of the national average (9.9%).
-Population growth was primarily driven by natural growth contributing approximately 41.0%.
+As of May 2026, the estimated population of the suburb of Kallangur is around 23,991, reflecting a growth of 2,230 people since the 2021 Census.
+This increase represents a 10.2% rise from the previous population count of 21,761.
+The change was inferred from AreaSearch's estimation of the resident population at 23,481, following examination of the latest ERP data release by the ABS in June 2025 and an additional 240 validated new addresses since the Census date.
+This results in a population density ratio of 2,125 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Kallangur's growth rate of 10.2% since the 2021 census exceeded the national average of 9.3%, indicating it as a region with notable population growth.
+Natural growth contributed approximately 41.0% of overall population gains during recent periods, with other factors such as overseas migration and interstate migration also being positive contributors.

-All drivers including overseas migration and interstate migration were positive factors.
 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, using proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-A significant population increase is forecast for the suburb of Kallangur, with an expected increase of 6,997 persons to 2041, reflecting a total increase of 29.1% over the 17 years.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
+Looking ahead, demographic trends forecast a significant population increase in the top quartile of statistical areas analysed by AreaSearch.
+The suburb is expected to increase by 6,350 persons to reach 2041, reflecting an overall increase of 24.3% over the 16-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population